 Alright, I know I am a little late to this party, but I have finally made my first Coco dress.
 I have wanted to try sewing with knits for a while now and decided that this would be the perfect pattern to start with.
 I picked up this medium weight knit fabric from a recent trip to The Fabric Place in Nottingham (along with some other fabrics which will be making an appearance on the blog at some point)!
 It’s lovely.
 Originally I wanted a classic navy/white stripe in a ponte but this was the closest I could get and I’m so pleased with it.
 The stripe is still there but with a pretty detail to it.

-As usual there are different options available on the pattern, you can make a top or a skirt on this pattern.
+As usual there are different options available on the pattern, you can make a top or a dress on this pattern.
 Choose different necklines, sleeves, cuffs and pockets to make it just right.
 I chose to make the dress with 3/4 length sleeves and a plain neckline.
 I also decided against giving the sleeves cuffs as it is likely that this will be worn with a cardigan and I didn’t want any bulk.
 The amazing thing about choosing this option was that there were literally 3 pattern pieces to cut out!
 How simple and quick – result!

 This was also the first time that I had cut out fabric for a dress using my rotary cutter (only ever used for a little bit of quilting previously).
 The stripes lined up beautifully despite the dress pieces being cut on the fold -so no stretching or shrinking had occurred during the pre-washing of the fabric.
 I was also pleasantly surprised that this fabric doesn’t fray!
 I was very aware of the stripe pattern matching at this stage, so took time to match up my notches.
 This dress can be made up using your regular sewing machine.
 I was thinking that the overlocker would surely be needed for a knit project but no, this was all done on the regular sewing machine.
 No fraying seams means no neatening of them too.
 Woohoo!